SkinSpotlights/LiveEventsDocumentation/README.md

 # LiveEventsDocumentation
 Documentation of League of Legends Live Events API

-Live Events API is a undocumentated API part of League of Legends that can be enabled via a config and a list of events that you wish to receive updates for.
-The API is only available in Spectator/Replays.
+Live Events API is a undocumentated API part of League of Legends that can be enabled via a config and a list of events that you wish to receive updates for.  **The API is only available in Spectator/Replays**.

 To enable the API you need to navigate to the `Riot Games\League of Legends\Config\` folder and edit the `game.cfg` then add the following